 Seung-Youn is an associate professor in the Department of Political Science at Bryn Mawr College, specializing in international relations and comparative politics in East Asia.
-She also serves as faculty director of the China, Korea, and Japan sections of the Global Immersion Program at Wharton Business School and a visiting faculty member at the Center for the Study of Contemporary China at the University of Pennsylvania.
-She is a visiting faculty member at INSEAD Business School and a member of the Editorial Board of Business and Politics published by Cambridge University Press.
+She also serves as faculty director of the China, Korea, and Japan sections of the Global Immersion Program at Wharton Business School at the University of Pennsylvania.
+She is a visiting faculty member at INSEAD Business School.

 Her broader academic interests include China’s economic statecraft, the nexus between economy and security, industrial upgrading, corporate governance, the effects of national origin of foreign direct investment on local economic development, and the evolving role of the Chinese government at the national and sub-national levels in shaping the country’s developmental path.

-Seung-Youn is currently working on her book manuscript, Varieties of Glocalization: Localizing Foreign Capital in the Chinese Auto Industry.
-In the book, she seeks to understand the effects of international linkages on regional economic development in China, with a specific focus on China’s burgeoning automotive industry.
-Her recent articles have appeared in China Quarterly, Asian Survey, World Trade Review, Journal of Asian Public Policy, and Business and Politics.
+Seung-Youn is currently working on her book manuscript, Turning China Fever into China Fear?
+China’s Economic Statecraft and Weaponized Economic Interdependence.
+In the book, she seeks to understand how Beijing’s increasing use of informal economic sanctions contributes to the weaponization of economic interdependence, politicization of businesses, and securitization of trade.
+Her recent articles have appeared in China Quarterly, Asian Survey, World Trade Review, Journal of Asian Public Policy, Global Asia, and Business and Politics.